-A. Term
+Term

 Each member of the board of directors is accountable to the shareholders and must therefore make himself available regularly for re-election at the annual general meeting.
 Annual elections allow continuous assessment of directors' performance and increased accountability to shareholders.
 In several countries, however, especially in continental Europe (France, the Netherlands, Germany and Spain), directors' mandates are of three years or more.
-In such cases, staggering the directors' terms ensures that part of the board is re-elected each year thereby avoiding that the entire board be re-elected simultaneously.
-In Switzerland, since 2014 the Minder ordinance requires the annual election of directors.
+In such cases, staggering the directors' terms ensures that part of the board is re-elected each year thereby avoiding that the entire board be reelected simultaneously.
+In Switzerland, since 2014 the Minder ordinance (the Code of Obligations since 1 January 2023), requires the annual and individual election of directors.

 The board must be regularly renewed in order to ensure a constant flow of new ideas and maintain a critical spirit.
 This is particularly relevant in the case of independent directors.
 Ethos considers, as do several codes of best practice, that a director who has sat on the board for over twelve years can no longer be deemed independent.
-During such a long period, he will have participated in many projects and decisions which could compromise his objectivity and critical thinking.
-If he remains on the board, he must be considered an affiliated director. which does not prevent him from sitting on the board if the board independence is sufficient.
+During such a long period, he will have participated in many projects and decisions that could compromise his objectivity and critical thinking.
+If he remains on the board, he must be considered an affiliated director, which does not prevent him from sitting on the board if the board independence is sufficient.

-B. Number of mandates and availability
+Number of mandates and availability

 A director must have sufficient time to devote to his duties, and this is particularly relevant in a situation of crisis.
-In Switzerland, for example the Minder ordinance requires that Swiss listed companies fix in their articles of association the maximum number of mandates that members of the board and members of the executive management can hold.
+In Switzerland, for example the Code of Obligations requires that Swiss listed companies fix in their articles of association the maximum number of mandates that members of the board and members of the executive management can hold.